MaterializeInc/materialize/doc/user/content/quickstarts/apps.md

 ---
 title: "Data Applications"
-description: "Data Applications"
+description: "How to build interactive data applications using Materialize"
 menu:
   main:
     parent: 'quickstarts'
     weight: 30
-    name: 'Data Applications'
+    name: 'Data applications'
 draft: true
 aliases:
   - /demos/data-applications
 ---

 In this quickstart, you'll build the analytics for an eCommerce sales dashboard that queries Materialize.
-At the end of this guide, you'll have the chance to explore an eCommerce data application querying against your code.
+At the end of this guide, you'll have the chance to explore an eCommerce data application querying against your Materialize region.

 The key concepts present in this quickstart will also apply to many other projects: